pierrediedhiou/cybersecurity-journey/glossary.md

 late 1990s that captures website snapshots over time.
 Used in recon to find removed pages, old login forms and forgotten API endpoints.
 Available at web.archive.org
+- **WSGI** — Web Server Gateway Interface, a Python standard for web server communication.
+WSGIServer in the Server header strongly indicates a Django or Python-based application
 ## X
 - **XSS** — Cross-Site Scripting, injecting malicious scripts into web pages
 - **XZ Utils** — Linux compression tool targeted by a supply chain attack